Angelos Pitzamanos: History

 Angelos was born on the island of Candia.
 His father's name was Nicholas.
 Both Angelos and his brother Donatos were active painters.
 Angelos studied under Andreas Pavias for five years.
-He traveled all over the Venitian Empire painting for various patrons.
+He traveled all over the Venetian Empire painting for various patrons.
 Some of the works were signed by him and his brother.

-Bizamanos painted a very famous triptych which was exhibited in Rome at the Accoramboni Palace.
+Bizamanos painted a very famous triptych, which was exhibited in Rome at the Accoramboni Palace.
 The triptych was acquired by Henry Walters with the Massarenti collection in 1902.
 The central panel features Christ and the Virgin.
 The left-wing shows Saint Jerome in the desert and the right features John the Baptist.
 The triptych was painted by Angelos Bitzamanos, an inscription on the inside left indicates Angelus/Bi/Zamanus/Pinxit.
 Another form of his inscription was Angelus Bizamanus Grecus Cadiotus Pinxit in Otranto.
 Some of these works are in the Walters Art Museum.

 Angelos was active in Crete, Dalmatia, and Italy.
 In 1518, he was commissioned to create an altarpiece for the Confraternity of the Holy Spirit in Komolac, Dalmatia, a colony of Venice.
 His brother Donata Bizamanos joined him.
 They painted together in Otranto and Barletta.
 Some other pieces included the Predella of Komolac and Icon of Visitation by Angles.